When to Replace Your Old Boiler (And When to Have it Serviced)

 Protecting Your New Boiler

-As we’ve already mentioned, the life of your boiler is dependent on the care you give it.
+As we’ve already mentioned, the lifespan of your boiler is dependent on the care you give it.
 If these preventative measures haven’t been put in place in your current heating system, there’s a good chance your boiler is suffering.

-Annual Service (To Comply With The Manufacturer’s Warranty)
+Annual Service (To Comply With the Manufacturer’s Warranty)